puutaro/CommandClick/md/set_variable_types/button.md

 ## Macro

-trigger when adding as prefix
+Trigger when adding as prefix

 ex)